 |after 10 years||$40,300 per year|

-10 years after enrolling, the average income of former Greenville College students who are working and no longer in school is $40,300, which is 17% higher than the national median.
+10 years after enrolling, the average income of former Greenville University students who are working and no longer in school is $40,300, which is 17% higher than the national median.
 Sources, U.S. Department of Education College Scorecard / Department of Treasury.